sitespeedio/sitespeed.io/docs/_posts/2016-10-27-sitespeed.io-4.0-is-released.md

 Everything in the new version is a plugin!
 You can add/remove/create your own plugin.
 A plugin can run additional tests on a URL or handle the result, like storing it to a database.
 You can also publish your plugins to npm.
 Just let us know about your plugin so we can tell the world.

 ## HTTP/2
 YES finally we support HTTP/2!
-The coach will give different advice if your page are using http/1 or 2.
+The coach will give different advice if your page is using http/1 or 2.
 We have nothing in the way (ready proxy) that messes with the connection between the browser and the server.

 ## HAR
 We have super great HAR files.
 For Firefox we use the [HAR Export Trigger](https://github.com/firebug/har-export-trigger) to generate the HAR file inside of Firefox.